dolthub/docs/content/architecture/storage-engine/prolly-tree.md

 ![Chunk Size Geometric](../../.gitbook/assets/chunk-distribution-static-pattern.png)

 This is the pattern one would expect from repeated rolls of a rolling hash function.
 Let's imagine you have a six-sided die.
 You walk along the road picking up pebbles.
 For each pebble, you put it in a bag and roll the die.
 If the die shows 6 you get a new bag.
 The average number of pebbles you have in each bag is 3.5 but you will mostly have bags with one pebble and a few bags with >10 pebbles.
-The pebbles in the Noms case was the key, value byte stream and the dice was the rolling hash function.
+The pebbles in the Noms case was the key-value byte stream and the dice was the rolling hash function.

 Large chunks create a particular problem, especially on the read path, because you are more likely to be reading from large chunks.
 Within each chunk a binary search is performed to find the key you want.
 The larger the chunk the slower this is at log<sub>2</sub>(n) chunk size.
 So, you really want to keep a normally distributed chunk size.